souviknsl07/souviknsl07/README.md

 ### About Me

-- 👨‍🎓 Open-source enthusiast, and an enthusiastic learner, Full-Stack Web Dev, and a Computer Science & Engineering B.Tech Grad.
+- 👨‍🎓 Open-source enthusiast, and an enthusiastic learner, Full-Stack Web Dev, Blockchain and IOT enthusiast, and a Computer Science & Engineering B.Tech Grad.
-- 👨‍💻 MERN, Nextjs, Firebase, Solidity, Web3 and also started exploring: `DevOps`.
+- 👨‍💻 MERN, Nextjs, Firebase, Solidity, Web3, JAVA and also started exploring: `DevOps & IOT`.
 - 🤝 Passionate about contributing and learning new things.
-- 🧑‍💻 Upcoming Engineer at Dish Network Technologies.

 ### My Experiences